pspete/psPAS/docs/collections/_commands/Add-PASPublicSSHKey.md

 ### -UserName
 The username of the Vault user whose public SSH keys will be added

-A username cannot contain te follwing characters: "%", "&", "+" or ".".
+A username cannot contain the following characters: "%", "&", "+" or ".".

 ```yaml
 Type: String